 The National Library's website also features a small collection of digitized texts relating to Kazakh history (most from before 1917) in its Elektrondyq Sandyq Muraghat/Tsifrovoi Elektronnyi Arkhiv/Digital Electronic Archive.
 Additional online catalogs (of rare books, etc.) may be available on site in Almaty.
 For more (if potentially outdated) information, see the CD-ROM published by the National Library of Kazakhstan on the occasion of its 90th anniversary in 2000 (Natsional'naia biblioteka Respubliki Kazakhstan = National Library of the Republic of Kazakhstan, Almaty, 2000) (held at the University of Washington).

 The National Library of Kazakhstan has maintained this online union catalog of 13 of Kazakhstan's major libraries since 2002.
-It currently includes about 400,000 records, some for items dating back as far as the early 19th century, with a large majority reflecting the holdings of the National Library itself.
+It currently includes about 1 million records, some for items dating back as far as the early 19th century, with a large majority reflecting the holdings of the National Library itself.
 The remainder of the catalog consists of records from regional libraries whose holdings of regionally-published materials are presumed to be comprehensive.
 The catalog is comprised of three databases: "Kazakhstanika", Russian-language articles, and Kazakh-language articles.
 These can be searched together or separately by author, title, place or year of publication, and several other criteria, singly or in combination.
 Specific holdings of periodical titles are provided only by records for individual issues, which do not appear to be comprehensive.
 The catalog must be searched in Cyrillic (Russian or Kazakh).